tsdaemon/tsdaemon.github.io/_posts/2018-07-08-nmt-with-pytorch-encoder-decoder.md

     torch.Size([1, 3, 10]) torch.Size([4, 1, 5]) torch.Size([4, 1, 5])

-`encoder_hidden` is tuple for h and c components of LSTM hidden state.
+`encoder_hidden` is a tuple for h and c components of LSTM hidden state.
 In PyTorch, tensors of LSTM hidden components have a following meaning of dimensions:
-* First dimension is n_layers*directions, meaning that if we have bidirectional network, then each layer will store two items in this direction;
+* First dimension is n_layers*directions, meaning that if we have a bidirectional network, then each layer will store two items in this direction;
-* Second dimension is batch dimension
+* Second dimension is a batch dimension
 * Third dimension is a hidden vector itself

-Decoder uses single directional LSTM, therefore we need to reshape encoders h and c before sending them into decoder: concat all bi-directional vectors into single-direction vectors.
-This means, that each two vectors along `n_layers*directions` I combine into single vector, increasing size of hidden vector dimension in two times and decreasing size of the first dimension to `n_layers`, which is two.
+The decoder uses single directional LSTM, therefore we need to reshape encoders h and c before sending them into decoder: concatenate all bi-directional vectors into single-direction vectors.
+This means, that every two vectors along `n_layers*directions` I combine into a single vector, increasing size of hidden vector dimension in two times and decreasing size of the first dimension to `n_layers`, which is two.

 ```python